SoCo/SoCo/doc/getting_started.rst

    cd soco-0.11.1/

 Have a look inside the ``requirements.txt`` file.
-You will need to install the dependencies listes in that file yourself.
+You will need to install the dependencies listed in that file yourself.
 See the documentation for the individual dependencies for installation instructions.

 After the requirements are in place, the package can be install with the